-Our campus is walking distance from downtown KNOXVILLE, TENNESSEE, a thriving midsize city, home to music venues, museums and galleries, local sports teams, restaurants with delicious food, and eclectic shops.
-We’re located within a day’s drive of nearly half the US population and 15 minutes from McGhee Tyson Airport (TYS), which offers more than 120 daily flights to many major cities.
+Our campus is within walking distance of downtown KNOXVILLE, TENNESSEE, a thriving midsize city, home to music venues, museums and galleries, local sports teams, restaurants with delicious food, and eclectic shops.
+We’re located within a day’s drive of nearly half the US population and 15 minutes from McGhee Tyson Airport (TYS), which offers more than 130 daily flights to many major cities.

 Type of SCHOOL: Public university